AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 The next step is the local density computation.
 As $$I$$ has already been binarized, it only contains  white pixels (constituting the contours) and black pixels (constituting the  background).
 So, the contour map is devided into patches and on each patch the number of white pixels is accounted and saved into a matrix.
 Let $$M$$ be the resulting matrix which has the same size as the number of patches. $$M$$ represents the local density matrix.

-Let $$t_{ld}$$ be a threshold on the local density. $$t_{ld}$$ is used to filter $$M$$ and to keep the most dense patches.
-The keept patches reflect the pentential regions where a crowd may be located.
-After that, the keept patches are binarized and resized to the dimension of the original image in order to form the mask.
+Let $$t_{LD}$$ be a threshold on the local density. $$t_{LD}$$ is used to filter $$M$$ and to keep the most dense patches.
+The kept patches reflect the pentential regions where a crowd may be located.
+After that, the kept patches are binarized and resized to the dimension of the original image in order to form the mask.
 Finally, the mask is used to draw the bounding box around the crowd.